-There is one thing we know for sure about the product manager interviews after mentoring more than a thousand members: it’s the fact that more than 90% of the candidates fail the product manager case study interview one way or another.
+We’ve mentored more than a thousand aspiring Product Managers, and if there is one thing we know for sure about the Product Manager interview process: it’s the fact that more than 90% of the candidates fail the product manager case study interview one way or another.
+Along with the commonly assigned take home assignment and the presentation that follows, this round is notorious for its technical and whiteboarding interview questions.

 You might think that your lack of product management skills caused you to fail your last case study interview, but the reality is that you failed because you panicked!
 And you panicked because you didn’t have enough information about the case you were tackling.

-But guess what, Jon Snow, product managers in real life, don’t have enough information about the problem they were asked to solve either.
+But guess what, Jon Snow, in real life Product Managers don’t have enough information about the problem they were asked to solve either.
 They are forced to think and create on their feet and acquire more information to clarify the situation.

-This is also an excellent opportunity to talk a bit more about the questions you should expect during a typical whiteboarding session.
-Many FAANG companies that prefer to ask these kinds of problems during the case study round tend to ask general questions and not necessarily related to the business they are involved with.
+This is also an excellent opportunity to talk a bit more about the questions you should expect during a typical whiteboarding interview session.
+Many FAANG companies that prefer to ask these kinds of problems during the case study round tend to ask general questions not necessarily related to their business.

-For instance, in our Facebook PM Interview guide, we dove deep with the kinds of questions you should be expecting.
-Interestingly, some of the most famous case study questions have nothing to with Facebook’s business:
+For instance, some of the technical case study interview questions Facebook interviewers often ask have nothing to with Facebook’s business:

-These questions are asked to see if you can create or improve a product that can accomplish a specific goal.
-When you are given a case study question, rather than focusing on answering the question, you should first take a step back and think about what the question wants you to accomplish with the product.
+Companies ask whiteboarding interview questions to see if you can create or improve a product that can accomplish a specific goal.
+When you take on any case study question, rather than focusing on answering the question, you should first take a step back and think about what the question wants you to accomplish with the product.

-For most cases, the purpose of the question will be hinted at you in how the question is formed.
-Our case study instructors have identified four specific purposes to help you get started:
+For most cases, you should be able to divine the purpose of the question from how the interviewer forms it.
+Our case study instructors have identified four specific purposes:

 - Product Design